VikParuchuri/nyt-articles/README.md

 * The NYT API only allows `200` pages of results per search query (`2000` articles total).
 But sometimes you want to get articles for a long time period.
 This gets around it by adding `start_date` and `end_date`, automatically segmenting the articles into smaller sets, and downloading the whole range through multiple queries.
 * If you get disconnected, restarting in the right spot can be a pain.
 This repo stores everything in the database, which enables it to restart in the right spot without any additional queries.
 * There are a lot of strange error conditions that can pop up as you go through the process.
 This can deal with some of them.

+## TODO

+* Adjust shelf to account for rotating keys
+* Better date and page logic

 Additional configuation
 --------------------